xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ```

 These routines parallel the additive  ones  almost  exactly.
 As
-before, the complexity is encapsulated within PopMul  and PopDiv.
+before, the complexity is encapsulated within `PopMul`  and `PopDiv`.
 If  you'd  like  to test the program before we get into that, you
-can build dummy versions of them, similar to  PopAdd  and PopSub.
+can build dummy versions of them, similar to  `PopAdd`  and `PopSub`.
 Again, the code won't be correct at this point,  but  the  parser
 should handle expressions of arbitrary complexity.